Tobacco usage in sport: Baseball and tobacco

 Between 1920 until 1940, when baseball was America's most popular sport, every major-league team had a tobacco sponsor.
 It is common perception that many baseball players use tobacco.
 However, as of 2008, this practice was changing and declining, according to Major League Baseball (MLB).

-A reason chewing tobacco usage increased among baseball players, according to one source, was the misconception that it improved concentration, overall performance, and was less harmful than smoking a cigarette.
+A reason chewing tobacco usage increased among baseball players, according to one source, was the misconception that it improved concentration, overall performance, and was less harmful than tobacco smoking.
 Contrary to this, chewing tobacco does not have an established connection to the performance of baseball players.
 As more information about the dangers of chewing tobacco has come to light it has become stigmatized within baseball itself with players, staff and managers often having to "sneak" off to partake.
 These individuals understand that children will easily copy their actions and try to hide them now, as they are negative role models for youth.
 Most players have made attempts to quit, but the majority struggle in breaking their addiction.
 Lenny Dykstra, the former Philadelphia Phillies center-fielder, started dipping at a young age, unaware of how difficult quitting would be.
 He tells young children, "They call me 'Nails' because they say I'm as tough as nails.
 But I'm not tough enough to beat the spit-tobacco habit.
 Copy my hustle, copy my determination.
 But don't copy my spit-tobacco habit."

+Policies

 Additionally, MLB has taken actions to lower tobacco usage amongst its players.
 This includes a complete ban on tobacco in Minor League Baseball, with fines for players and their managers if it is discovered.
-In MLB, tobacco companies are prohibited from leaving free products in stadium clubhouses for the players, along with a ban effective December 5, 2016, that prohibits players entering MLB for the first time from using tobacco, while players who had prior experience in MLB were grandfathered, per the Collective Bargaining Agreement with the Major League Baseball Players Association (MLBPA).
+In MLB, tobacco companies are prohibited from leaving free products in stadium clubhouses for the players, along with a ban effective from December 2016, that prohibits players entering MLB for the first time from using tobacco, while players who had prior experience in MLB were grandfathered, per the Collective Bargaining Agreement with the Major League Baseball Players Association (MLBPA).

 Ballparks have stricter tobacco policies for patrons as well, though the level of strictness varies per stadium.
 As of January 2023, a majority of ballparks used by MLB teams prohibit smoking and do not allow patrons to leave and re-enter in order to smoke.
 The exceptions are (by team):